In many parts of the world, you don’t have to worry much when you drink water from the tap. Southeast Asia, is

 2- At a restaurant, with the exception of in Cambodia, you can get service water, which is filtered and available for free.
 Simply ask for it, or serve yourself.

 3- The Ice is safe to use.
 In the mornings, we would see ice trucks delivering ice to the local restaurants.
 The ice in the ice buckets at restaurants is safe to use and made with purified water.
-If you are not comfortable or have any doubts about the ice, feel free to ask the restaurant owners or avoid to drink water with ice.
+If you are not comfortable or have any doubts about the ice, feel free to ask the restaurant owners or avoid drinking water with ice.

 4- Be cautious about the hygiene level of the cups, especially in Vietnam.
 More than likely the water cups are just rinsed and reused.
 Whenever possible, use a straw.

 5- Get insurance to cover any unexpected health issues.
-We use and recommend Allianz Travel Insurance which is affordable and great for U.S. Residents.
-World Nomads insurance is another option we recommend for passport holders from all over the world.
+We use and recommend Allianz Travel Insurance which is affordable and a great option for travelers.